Mick235711/Beijing-Subway-Tools/docs/tools.md

 `--data-source` can be used to change the output format.
 If `station` or `station_*` is specified, the output will be per station instead of per pair.

+You can also specify `--include-stations` to specify a comma-separated list of stations to be displayed.

 Example Usage:
 <pre>